DekaShichi/standard-model/README.md

 Optional: If implemented, this field can be omitted entirely.
 Defined: If not implemented, this field will still render/still exist, but be replaced with 'undefined'.
-RESERVED: Values that are reserved for the standard-render, e.g. "inches" for height.
+RESERVED: Values that are implemented specially on the render, e.g. "inches" for height becomes [feet]'[inches]".
 JSON does not support line breaks in strings.
 Replace any line breaks with \n [
 {